AltDom/pingpong-mystery/README.md

 Over the course of a solid 30-minutes of having your ears hammered about seemingly everything but the crime (Thank God for the cookies!), you're told that an inportant piece of Yrgo **property** has been **damaged**.
 Unfortunately the criminal, still at large, has managed to flea the scene unnoticed.
 You're given the current list of **Yrgo incidents** as a starting point, and apparently in there somewhere a student has logged their account of what happened.
 You're immediately suspicious as to why the principal hasn't already gone to the effort of finding out what was damaged.
 Further, why didn't she mark this first logged entry for you?
 Something doesn't feel right ..the distressed phone call, the tea and snacks, and now she doesn't even know what happened.

 It's too soon to start pointing fingers and your only option is to follow the lead that you've been given.
 Good luck, be careful and watch your back.
-It's quickly become clear that there's danger around every corner of these corridors!
+It's quickly becoming clear that there's danger around every corner of these corridors!

 ## Solutions
 Too hard?
 Check the query solutions file if you get stuck.